 Hydration is really important in pregnancy.
 Water helps you build the baby, as well as create the amniotic fluid levels good around the baby in the amniotic sac.
 Your blood volume also significantly increases in pregnancy, which requires a lot of extra fluids.
 It helps you sustain a healthy pregnancy.

-Signs of dehydration can include false labor or even nausea.
+Common symptoms of dehydration can include false labor or even nausea.
 So, talk with your health care provider if you are not feeling well.

-The reality is that a lot of pregnant women drink gatorade.
+The reality is that a lot of pregnant women drink Gatorade.
 Just make sure that you do it with the OK of your healthcare provider.

 If you’re looking for more information a safe and healthy pregnancy, be sure to check out The Online Prenatal Class for Couples.
 We aim to prepare you from bump to bassinette to have the confident collaborative hospital birth you’re hoping for.

 Or, if you’re not quite ready for the full class, check out my free prenatal class — It’s your first step towards being your own birth boss.